The Architectural Engineering Program Educational Objectives are:

-Within a few years of graduation, alumni of the Texas A&M University-Kingsville undergraduate architectural engineering program will demonstrate achievement in the following areas:
+Within a few years of graduation, alumni of the Texas A&M University-Kingsville undergraduate architectural engineering program have distinguished themselves in the following areas:

 - Professional practice in one of the areas appropriate to the interdisciplinary field of architectural engineering (construction management, building services engineering, or structural engineering).

 - Leadership, in areas such as such as career advancement, community service, and professional society activity, and high standards for professional and ethical behavior.

 To achieve the educational objectives, the department has outlined the following student outcomes:

 By the time of graduation, undergraduate students in the Texas A&M University-Kingsville architectural engineering program will demonstrate the following skills:

 (a) an ability to apply knowledge of mathematics, science, and engineering.